tfriesen/free-cloud-vpn/README.md

 ### Limits

-1. 200GB of outbound transfer per month
+1. 200GB of outbound transfer per month on GCP, or 10TB outbound on Oracle.

 ## Install and setup